meilisearch/engine-team/issue-templates/dependency-issue.md

 This issue is about updating Meilisearch dependencies:
-  - [ ] Update Meilisearch dependencies with the help of `cargo +nightly udep --all-targets` (remove unused dependencies) and `cargo upgrade` (upgrade dependencies versions) - ⚠️ Some repositories may contain subdirectories (like heed, charabia, or deserr).
-Take care of updating these as well in the main crate.
-This won't be done automatically by `cargo ugrade`.
+  - [ ] Update Meilisearch dependencies with the help of `cargo +nightly udeps --all-targets` (remove unused dependencies) and `cargo upgrade` (upgrade dependencies versions) - ⚠️ Some repositories may contain subdirectories (like heed, charabia, or deserr).
+Take care of updating these in the main crate as well.
+This won't be done automatically by `cargo upgrade`.
     - [ ] [charabia](https://github.com/meilisearch/charabia/)
     - [ ] [heed](https://github.com/meilisearch/heed/)
     - [ ] [roaring-rs](https://github.com/RoaringBitmap/roaring-rs/)